 INQU 4995.
-ENGINEERING PRACTICE FOR CO-OP STUDENTS.
-Zero to six credit hours.
-A minimum of two work periods are required for the accreditation of the course, one of which must be a semester.
-Prerequisite: authorization of the Director of the Department.
+ENGINEERING PRACTICE FOR COOP STUDENTS.
+Zero to nine credit hours.
+Prerequisites: INQU 4005 and authorization of the Director of the Department.

-Practical experience in chemical engineering in cooperation with private industry or government to be jointly supervised by the academic department, the Co-op program coordinator, and an official from the cooperating organization.
+Practical experience in chemical engineering in cooperation with private industry or government to be jointly supervised by the academic department, the coop program coordinator, and an official from the cooperating organization.
 A written report will be required upon completion of each period of work.